Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

 Desertcart purchases this item on your behalf and handles shipping, customs, and support to Kyrgyzstan.

 'Chemical engineering is the field of applied science that employs physical, chemical, and biological rate processes for the betterment of humanity'.
 This opening sentence of Chapter 1 has been the underlying paradigm of chemical engineering.
 Chemical Engineering: An Introduction is designed to enable the student to explore the activities in which a modern chemical engineer is involved by focusing on mass and energy balances in liquid-phase processes.
 Problems explored include the design of a feedback level controller, membrane separation, hemodialysis, optimal design of a process with chemical reaction and separation, washout in a bioreactor, kinetic and mass transfer limits in a two-phase reactor, and the use of the membrane reactor to overcome equilibrium limits on conversion.
 Mathematics is employed as a language at the most elementary level.
 Professor Morton M. Denn incorporates design meaningfully; the design and analysis problems are realistic in format and scope.
 Review: It's good, yet lacks insight into the issues facing engineers ... - It's good, yet lacks insight into the issues facing engineers in their professions - working in groups, often with different disciplines or scientists (omg) but at times strokes the kind of reasoning behind why many became engineers.
 A good read.
+Review: Great Price for a Hard to Find Textbook! - This particularly textbook gets good reviews but finding a hardbound edition that was clean wasn't easy. desertcart had it at a good price, well below the list price.
+This book is good for Freshman Chemical Engineering majors as a reference and supplement.

-| Best Sellers Rank | 476,886 in Books ( See Top 100 in Books ) 174 in Bioengineering 214 in Industrial Chemistry & Manufacturing Technologies 454 in Higher Education of Engineering |
+| Best Sellers Rank | 268,389 in Books ( See Top 100 in Books ) 100 in Industrial Chemistry & Manufacturing Technologies 108 in Bioengineering 239 in Higher Education of Engineering |

 | Customer Reviews | 3.7 out of 5 stars 10 Reviews |